-Is Southpaw’s Titus “Tick” Wills Based on a Real Boxing Trainer?
+Is Southpaw’s Titus “Tick” Wills Based on an Actual Boxing Trainer?

 Directed by Antoine Fuqua, ‘Southpaw‘ is a sports-drama movie that follows a boxing champion, Billy Hope (Jake Gyllenhaal).
 When the fighter suffers from a gut-wrenching tragedy, he loses everything.
 Billy’s career seems to be finished, and his daughter is taken by child services because he isn’t equipped to take care of her.
 So, Billy Hope sets out to redeem himself, get his life back in control, and reunite with his daughter.

 At its core, ‘Southpaw’ is a touching story about a father and a daughter.
 The movie explores familial bonds, loss, and sacrifice, which resonate with the audience.
 Several characters, such as Billy’s trainer, Titus “Tick” Wills (Forest Whitaker), carry an innate sense of realism that instills numerous emotions in the viewers.
-These facets of the film make us wonder if Titus “Tick” Wills is based on a real boxing trainer.
-Well, let’s find out, shall we?
+Intrigued by Tick’s character, we can’t help but wonder if he’s drawn from a real-life trainer.
+Let’s find out.

 In the film, Tick Wills carries several tropes of the wise coach we usually see in a sports-drama movie.
 He speaks very few words, has strict rules, and carries emotional baggage of his own.
 These traits are reminiscent of several other characters, such as the MMA coach from ‘Never Back Down’ and Mr. Han from ‘The Karate Kid‘ (2010).
 Like them, Tick Wills has been through a lot in life and, as a result, understands what’s truly important.
 Furthermore, he’s also been in the boxing industry for long enough to know that fame and money are transient.